-- Are the issues serious enough to warrant the decision I am contemplating? - Have I had regard to any mitigating circumstances put forward by, or on behalf of, the employee and a response by management? - Is the decision reasonable in all the circumstances (taking into account the individual's service history and the action taken in similar cases)?
+- Are the issues serious enough to warrant the decision I am contemplating? - Have I had regard to any mitigating circumstances put forward by, or on behalf of, the employee and a response by management? - Is the decision reasonable in all the circumstances (considering the individual's service history and the action taken in similar cases)?